-No proof was presented to show that the Audit Service Board of Kogi State has been inaugurated since assenting to the amended Audit Law in 2021.
-Also, relevant officials did not respond to the SAE Index questionnaire.
+No proof was presented to show that the Audit Service Board of Kogi State has been inaugurated since enacting the amended Audit Law in 2021.
 Nonetheless, S.35 (1) of the State Audit Law established the Audit Service Board with functions to include the handling of all matters on recruitment, promotion and discipline of members of staff of the Offices of the Auditors-General among others.

 A fully functional Audit Service Board would guarantee administrative independence for the Office of the Auditor-General for Kogi State and limit reliance on the Civil Service Commission of the State for all human resource matters relating to recruitment, discipline, promotion, and remuneration for staff of the Office of the Auditor-General.